Jenova73/503-porfolio/index.md

 Zhenkun Wang

-## Assigment 5
+## Assigment 5 Static Visualization Assignment

-This is a Static Visualization Assignment.

-The tasks includes

-1.Create visualizations to explore all accounts.
+1. Explore all accounts.
+Create visualizations that combine or these account characteristics:

+Whether an account has a credit card or not

+Whether an account has a loan or not

+The average balance for the account

 [task1](task1.html)

-2.Explore distribution of all loans
+2. What is the distribution of all loans and what are their characteristics?
 [task2](task2.html)

-3.Find relationship between a good or bad loan and the time between an account is opened an the loan is created
+3. Is there a relationship between a good or bad loan and the time between an account is opened an the loan is created?
+Is there a specific set of accounts that seem to be at higher or lower risk of defaulting?

 [task3](task3.html)

-4.Make a time series line plot for the behavior of the account over time
+4. For the account with the highest number of transactions, make a time series line plot for the behavior of the account over time, including all debits and credits, the different methods, and the with the different categories.

 [task4](task4.html)

-5.Explore the validity of the data for the case whether or not an account has a credit card and whether or not they have associated credit card transactions.
+5. Explore the validity of the data for the case whether or not an account has a credit card and whether or not they have associated credit card transactions.
+Is there anything worth noting?

 [task5](task5.jpg)